dalyw01/NightWatch/README.md

 node nightwatch tests/use_xpath_and_variables.js
 ```

-To run a folder of tests
+To run a folder of tests with the default run either of the 2 commands -

 ```
 node nightwatch tests/
+node nightwatch -e default
 ```

 To run a single test point in a test script